alexmontdor/GT_38_driver/readme.md

 SET -> a pin to be chosen

-# How to use the class
+# How to use the seiver
 Import the class

 example
-'from GT38 import GT38'
+'from GT_38_driver.GT38 import GT38'

 Call the class like GT38 (SetPin)